 - 2 ounces unsweetened chocolate

-- ¼ cup coconut milk ( used full fat and So Delicious with no major difference)
+- ¼ cup coconut milk (I used So Delicious Unsweetened Coconut Milk)

 - 3 tablespoons coconut oil